 We can set almost limitless exposures on our cameras.
 But there’s a very specific limit to how long you can expose photos of the stars.
-Set too long of a time, and the stars will start to move in the sky and those sharp dots of detail will look like soft smudges.
+Set too long of a time, and the stars will start to move in the sky.
+And those sharp dots of detail will look like soft smudges.

 Fortunately, there’s a very easy way to work this out with a quick calculation involving your focal length.
 It’s called the 500 rule.

 The 500 Rule

-For example, 500 divided by 14mm would be 35.7; this means 35.7 seconds is your maximum exposure length.
+For example, 500 divided by 14mm would be 35.7.
+This means 35.7 seconds is your maximum advised exposure length.

 For that same calculation again, this time for a 24mm lens, the result is 20 seconds.